MeysamKarimi/Yekta-Framework/README.md

 1. **Clone**:
    - Clone the repository to your local machine.
-   - Open the project in your preferred Java IDE.
+   - Open the project in your preferred Java IDE: IntelliJ is recommended.
 2. **Setup**:
-   - Set up your project configurations and ensure all prerequisites are met, including Java 11 and the required dependencies (e.g., MDE testing framework, anATLyzer, ATL).
+   - Set up your project configuration and ensure all prerequisites are met, including Java 11 and the required dependencies (all dependencies should be resolved through Maven).
    1. **Maven Build (POM)**:
       - If your project uses Maven (POM), you can build and manage dependencies using Maven.
 Open a terminal in the project directory and run the following command:
         ```shell